taikiy/kernel/doc/8_memory_management_paging.md

-# Protected Mode Development 6 - Memory Management - Paging
+# Memory Management - Paging

 ## What is Paging?